Truck Accident Attorneys in Louisville

 Statute of Limitations

-- Wrongful Death: According to Kentucky Revised Statutes Section 413.140, an action for wrongful death must be filed within one year from the date of the death or one year after the appointment of the personal representative, but not to exceed two years from the date of death and if loss of consortium (loss of love and affection of a spouse or minor) is involved you may need to consider filing within one year of the date of death.
+- Wrongful death: According to Kentucky Revised Statutes Section 413.140, an action for wrongful death must be filed within one year from the date of the death or one year after the appointment of the personal representative, but not to exceed two years from the date of death.
+If loss of consortium (loss of love and affection) is involved, you may need to consider filing within one year of the date of death.

-- Property Damage: Pursuant to Kentucky Revised Statutes Section 413.125, an action to recover a damaged personal property shall be commenced within two years from the date of the accident.
+- Property damage: Pursuant to Kentucky Revised Statutes Section 413.125, an action to recover damaged personal property shall be commenced within two years from the date of the accident.

 Under Kentucky law, motorists involved in an accident should notify law enforcement of any known injuries, fatalities, and motor vehicles rendered inoperable.
-If no investigation was carried out, the driver is required to file a written accident report with the Department of Kentucky State Police within 10 days of the accident.
+If no investigation was carried out, the driver is required to file a written accident report with the state police within 10 days of the accident.

-Depending on the circumstances leading to the truck accident, a number of different people may be potentially held liable for the accident.
-These parties include:
+Depending on the circumstances leading to the truck accident, a number of different people may be held liable for the accident.

-- Truck Driver — The truck driver may be held responsible for an accident when the driver was found to be committing a traffic offense, driving while fatigued, speeding, or due to improper training.
+- Truck driver: The truck driver may be held responsible for an accident when the driver was found to be committing a traffic offense, driving while fatigued, speeding, or acting negligently due to improper training.

-- Truck Manufacturer — Likewise, the parts manufacturer or truck manufacturer may be held liable if the traffic collision occurred as a result of a defective part, such as a mechanical failure or faulty brakes.
+- Truck manufacturer: The parts manufacturer or truck manufacturer may be held liable if the traffic collision occurred as a result of a defective part, such as a mechanical failure or faulty brakes.

-- Cargo Loaders — Unfortunately, a truck accident may occur as a result of loose or unsecured cargo.
+- Cargo loaders: Unfortunately, a truck accident may occur as a result of loose or unsecured cargo.
 During shipment, equipment or boxes may shift or fall off the truck, causing an accident.
-In such cases, the cargo loader may be held liable for failure to properly secure, inspect, or balance the cargo.
+In such cases, the cargo loader may be held liable for the failure to properly secure, inspect, or balance the cargo.

-- Maintenance Personnel — Maintenance personnel who are expected to carry out routine repairs, safety checks, or inspection of engine, brakes, electronic systems, and fluids, may also be held responsible for a truck accident if the incident occurred as a result of the person's oversight in performing their expected duties.
+- Maintenance personnel: Maintenance personnel who are expected to carry out routine repairs; safety checks; or inspection of engine, brakes, electronic systems, and fluid, may also be held responsible for a truck accident if the incident occurred as a result of the person's oversight in performing their expected duties.